brikteknologier/seraph/README.md

 **Note**: If the node doesn't exist, Neo4j will return an exception.
 You can check if this is indicating that your node doesn't exist because `err.statusCode` will equal `404`.
-This is inconsistent with behaviour of [node.index.read](#index.read), but it is justified because the Neo4j REST api behaviour is inconsistent in this way as well.
+This is inconsistent with behaviour of [node.legacyindex.read](#legacyindex.read), but it is justified because the Neo4j REST api behaviour is inconsistent in this way as well.

 __Arguments__